henrylamb/capstoneBackend/README.md

 ### GET `/users/{id}`
 **Description:** Retrieves user details by ID.

+User role of "user" won't be able to read other users' data.
+User role of "manager" can read any user data.

 **Path Parameters:**
 - `id` (required) – The ID of the user.